 Thermador CIT36XKB Freedom

 The first thing you notice about the Thermador Freedom is that there are no circles or crosses on the top surface.
 So, where do you put your pots and pans?
 Anywhere.
 This is a full surface induction cooktop.
+This is the best induction cooktop you’ll find to impress yourself (or your friends!)

 With this model you can place any size pan with any shape anywhere on the cooktop and it will heat up.
 Of course, the pan still needs to be compatible with induction cooking but other than that you have few restrictions.